 I don’t know what fascinated me about raising chickens, but soon after moving into my first farmhouse- just two years after graduating from college- I built my first chicken coop.

-Since that first coop, I’ve built two more, built a chicken tractor for meat birds, an above ground duck pond for my ducks, renovated a 100 year old coop, and tried out a number of creative approaches to chicken keeping- including 2 original tutorials that have become nearly “industry standard” for hobby backyard chicken keepers: Astroturf lined nesting boxes and Grazing Boxes.
+Since that first coop, I’ve built two more, built a chicken tractor for meat birds, an above ground duck pond for my ducks, renovated a 100-year-old coop, and tried out a number of creative approaches to chicken keeping- including 2 original tutorials that are now “industry standard” for hobby backyard chicken keepers (Astroturf lined nesting boxes and Grazing Boxes.)

 Astroturf Lined Nesting Boxes for Easy Coop Cleaning

-I was simultaneously both shocked and not surprised at all to see this, as this innovative experiment that I tried, out of the blue, back in 2013, and then blogged about has since made the rounds on chicken keeping forums and newsletters near and far.
+I was simultaneously both shocked and not surprised at all to see this.
+Why?
+Because I created and wrote about the idea back in 2013!
+A creative experiment that I tried on a whim and then blogged about has since made the rounds on chicken keeping forums and newsletters near and far.
 These days, you can even purchase precut turf nesting box liners instead of making your own as I described in that tutorial on how to line and nesting box with Astroturf for easy cleaning, durability, and fewer broken eggs.

 Adding Reach Through Nesting Boxes

 Although many modern, kit-style chicken coops come with reach through nesting boxes, if you’re building your own or updating an older, existing chicken coop, you may have an older chicken coop style that requires the egg collector to enter the chicken coop to collect eggs.